Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-    h)  The \"Director\" or \"Principal\" section must be left blank for signature and the academic title, degree, and full name of the Director of VNU or the Principal of the training unit with the authority to grant the degree; for bachelor\'s and engineering degrees signed by the Director of VNU, it is necessary to add the \"Principal/Head of Department\" section of the affiliated School/Faculty to the left of the \"Director\" section for the
+    h)  The \"Director\" or \"Principal\" section must be left blank for signature and the academic title, degree, and full name of the Director of VNU or the Principal of the training unit with the authority to grant the degree; for bachelor's and engineering degrees signed by the Director of VNU, it is necessary to add the \"Principal/Head of Department\" section of the affiliated School/Faculty to the left of the \"Director\" section for the